-Labor Day in the Philippines (also known as “Araw ng Manggagawa” in Tagalog) is a public holiday celebrating the Filipino worker, the workers’ unions and is a chance to remember the hard-fought workers’ rights.
+Labor Day in the Philippines is a public holiday every 1 May to celebrate the Filipino worker.
+It is a chance to remember hard-won workers’ rights.

 |Please scroll down to end of page for previous years' dates.|